 EOM offers two distinct yet both highly suitable materials for infrared optics.
 We provide high-purity Germanium blanks as well as blanks made out of GASIR®, a chalcogenide glass with a much wider spectral range than Germanium as well as a dn/dt that is 8 times as low.

 Umicore's GASIR® chalcogenide glass is an ideal material for both high-performance infrared imaging systems and high-volume commercial applications.
 GASIR® has a dn/dt 8 times lower than germanium and a much wider spectral range covering NIR, MWIR and LWIR.
-GASIR® can be finished with traditional manufacturing technologies as well as moulding.
+GASIR® can be finished with traditional manufacturing technologies as well as by molding.

 Coated GASIR®1 has a wider transmission spectrum than germanium, and GASIR® blanks are less costly and more stably priced than germanium blanks.

 GASIR® - optics for new and existing applications